genomicsITER/COVID-19/README.md

 <hr>
 <!-- ------------------ SECTION ------------------ -->

-> April 11, 2020 updates: new rapid PCR methods to detect COVID-19; warning about the use on non-specific PCR primers and False Negatives; more on the disinfection of respirators.
+> April 12, 2020 updates: new articles regarding COVID-19 detection, a comprehensive draft list of clinical trials by country from WHO (update April 11), dermatological effects of COVID-19, a new report from and many more.

 > Use the "Home" button to move up between sections and the ToC.